yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 ![keys_cert][3]

 ### <a name="using-with-authorization"></a> Using with Authorization
-Mutual TLS authentication does not require Mutual TLS authorisation to be turned on, and can be used separately.
+Mutual TLS authentication does not require mutual TLS authorisation to be turned on, and can be used separately.
 For example you may allow some of the users be authenticated by using a token in the header or similar, and some of the users via client certificates.

 If you want use them both, just configure them separately.
 No additional knowledge is required.